wazuh/wazuh-documentation/source/proof-of-concept-guide/index.rst

 Wazuh Proof of Concept Guide
 ============================

-The following document explains how to set up the Wazuh environment to test the different product capabilities.
-It assumes that these components are already installed:
+The following document is a cheat-sheet on setting up the Wazuh environment to test the different product capabilities.
+It assumes that the following components are already installed:

 - Elasticsearch + Kibana + Wazuh Kibana plugin
 - Wazuh manager + Filebeat (for integration with Elasticsearch)